abacus42/binomial-part/README.md

   ```
 * ``binomial_part_radical(ideal, unitary=True)``

   This function computes the binomial part of the radical of the input ideal.
-By default
-  it only computes the unitary binomial part.
-To compute the full binomial part the
+To compute only the unitary binomial
-  second parameter has to be set to false.
+  part the second parameter has to be set to true.
   ```
   sage: R.<x> = QQ[]
   sage: I = R.ideal((x^2+x+1)^2)